 This desert can be served warm like oatmeal or cold like custard.
 I prefer it warm like oatmeal since I have this after I return from an really cold time outside doing my Bodhi Day thing.
 It’s nice to make enough to have it again cold for desert at the end of your first day of enlightenment 🙂

 However, if you want to live hard-core ascetic, leftover rice and milk heated, nothing else, over the stove is the way to go.

 Why this Rice and Milk?

-It seems more appropriate that this rice and milk meal symbolizes a literal breakfast (breaking of his long fast) than just nourishment, certainly not enough to make much of a difference over the seven days.
-The meal, so simple, so unassuming, is a perfect gesture to a brand new Buddha.
+It seems more appropriate that this rice and milk meal symbolizes a literal breakfast (breaking of his long fast) than merely nourishment before undertaking the long meditation.
+It’s not enough to make much of a difference over the seven days.
+The meal, so simple, so unassuming, is a perfect gesture to the awakened brand new Buddha.

 If you’re new to Bodhi Day, below are links to two series of Bodhi Day posts to give you an idea of what Bodhi Season is all about.